grGred/NFT-bug/Readme.md

 ### **Impact**

 Use of `block.timestamp` is insecure, as a miner can choose to provide any timestamp within a few seconds and still get his block accepted by others.
+Any user can brute force pre-computing block.timestamps and send claim transactions with big rewards.

 ### **Proof of Concept**